carpentries-incubator/pangenomics/_episodes/09-tda-handson.md

 ---
 ## **Introduction to GUDHI and Simplicial Homology**

 Welcome to this lesson on using GUDHI and exploring simplicial homology.
-GUDHI (Geometry Understanding in Higher Dimensions) is an open-source C++ library that provides algorithms and data structures for the analysis of geometric data.
+GUDHI (Geometry Understanding in Higher Dimensions) is an open-source that provides algorithms and data structures for the analysis of geometric data.
 It offers a wide range of tools for topological data analysis, including simplicial complexes and computations of their homology.
 ### **1. Library**
 To begin, we will import the necessary packages.
 ~~~